taikedz-mt/babelfish/README.md

 * `/bblang {language}`
 	* Set your preferred language using a language code
 	* Default is English
-	* Currently does not save across server reboots

 * `/bmsg {player} {sentence}`
 	* Sends a private message to another player in the target language